 His work is known for its engaging and intimate style, challenging viewers to see what they have in common with overlooked or unexpected subjects.

 His most recent documentary, THE WAR AND PEACE OF TIM O’BRIEN follows renowned author and Vietnam veteran Tim O’Brien, wrestling with the nation’s wars as he battles to finish one last book.
-Esquire magazine praised the “thoughtful and intimate film,” calling Matthews a “disciplined storyteller, uninterested in self-indulgence.”
+Esquire magazine praised the “thoughtful and intimate film,” calling Matthews a “disciplined storyteller, uninterested in self-indulgence,” and Town and Country called the film an “honest and raw portrayal.”
 The film was featured on CNN’s Amanpour, NPR’s Fresh Air with Terry Gross, and The CBS This Morning podcast.

 His documentary, THE PAPER, goes behind the scenes at a university newspaper embroiled in controversy, following America’s future journalists as they confront the pressures and problems of working in media today.
 This “fascinating” film “provides insight into the problems facing all news organizations,” according to the Philadelphia Inquirer, and was a New York Times Pick of the Week.
 It received a Cine Golden Eagle Award, and was broadcast nationwide on PBS’s Independent Lens Series.